Sri-addanki-5/fcc_connect_Portfolio/README.md

 * After Sign-in we implemented the Sign-Out process for the user to sign out of the application

 ### Sprint 3: Learnings
-1.Completed the basic Sign-in/Sign-up/Sign-out process
+* Completed the basic Sign-in/Sign-up/Sign-out process
-2.Integrated the Sign-in/Sign-up/Sign-out pages and connected with the Home page 3.Implemented the JWT system to the Sign-in/Sign-up/Sign-out process 4.Looked at the basics of JEST test methods to test the application 5.Updated the acceptance criteria for some of the User stories
+* Integrated the Sign-in/Sign-up/Sign-out pages and connected with the Home page
+* Implemented the JWT system to the Sign-in/Sign-up/Sign-out process
+* Looked at the basics of JEST test methods to test the application
+* Updated the acceptance criteria for some of the User stories

 ### Sprint 4: Learnings
-1.Started implementing another User story that is to make the Product display page for the customers 2.Applied styling to the Sign-in/Sign-up/Sign-out pages 3.Fixed some of the bugs which are present in the Sign-in/Sign-up/Sign-out pages 4.Fixed bugs in the products display page for the customer 5.Integrated the products display page and Sign-in/Sign-up/Sign-out pages with the Home page
+* Started implementing another User story that is to make the Product display page for the customers
+* Applied styling to the Sign-in/Sign-up/Sign-out pages
+* Fixed some of the bugs which are present in the Sign-in/Sign-up/Sign-out pages
+* Fixed bugs in the products display page for the customer
+* Integrated the products display page and Sign-in/Sign-up/Sign-out pages with the Home page